PaycheckCalculatorOnline logo

 Traditional 401(k): Reduce Taxes Now, Pay Later

-A traditional 401(k) contribution is pre-tax — it reduces your taxable income in the year you contribute, providing an immediate tax benefit.
+A traditional 401(k) contribution is pre-tax — it reduces your taxable income in the year you contribute.
+The tax benefit is immediate and predictable.

 How it works for a $75,000 earner in the 22% bracket: